|A fine portrait of former Brigade Sergeant-Major Royal Horse Artillery William H. Garlick He wear a single clasp

 the Long Service & Good Conduct Medal with a £5 gratuity.
 The documents also state that had he not been promoted

-he would have been entitled to 5 Long Service & Good Conduct stripes.
+he would have been entitled to 5 good Conduct stripes.
 During his 21 years, 324 days with the colours his name never

-appeared in the regimental defaulters book nor was he ever tried by court martial.
+appeared in the regimental defaulters book nor was he ever tried by court-martial.

-"All right, nobody told you to stop working."
+him saying: "All right, nobody told you to stop working."